d3/d3-format/README.md

 * `e` - exponent notation.
 * `f` - fixed point notation.
-* `g` - round significant digits, and then either decimal or exponent notation.
+* `g` - round to significant digits, and then either decimal or exponent notation.
-* `r` - round significant digits, and then decimal notation.
+* `r` - round to significant digits, and then decimal notation.
-* `s` - round significant digits, and then decimal notation with an [SI prefix](#locale_formatPrefix).
+* `s` - round to significant digits, and then decimal notation with an [SI prefix](#locale_formatPrefix).
 * `%` - multiply by 100, and then decimal notation with a percent sign.
-* `p` - multiply by 100, round significant digits, and then decimal notation with a percent sign.
+* `p` - multiply by 100, round to significant digits, and then decimal notation with a percent sign.
 * `b` - binary notation; ignores non-integers.
 * `o` - octal notation; ignores non-integers.
 * `d` - decimal notation; ignores non-integers.